Skip Navigation Links

 Allowed Gang Types

-The following types of gangs are allowed to participate in this campaign format:
+The classic six Houses are allowed to participate in this campaign format:

-The following additional types of gangs may be allowed to participate in this campaign format if agreed upon:
+The following additional types of gangs may be allowed to participate in this campaign format on a case by case basis if agreed upon:

 Gang Creation